markoch/code-review/README.md

 - Wrong use of == and equals()
 - Wrong use of collection data types, like List instead of Set
 - Object contract errors (e.g. equals and hashCode)
-- Exposure of immutable data types
+- Exposure to immutable data types

 ### Git Commit Message
 - Describes what and why it has changed